-The identification of SEN should part of the overall approach to monitoring the progress and development of all pupils.
-Teachers, supported by the senior leadership team, make regular assessments of progress for all pupils.
-These seek to identify pupils making less than expected progress given their age and individual circumstances.
+The identification of SEN should be part of the overall approach to monitoring the progress and development of all children.
+Teachers, supported by the senior leadership team, make regular assessments of progress for all children.
+These seek to identify children making less than expected progress given their age and individual circumstances.